-This list summarises the various editions of the Regulations that governed the operation of the Birmingham Municipal Bank (BMB)
+This page summarises the various editions of the Regulations that governed the operation of the Birmingham Municipal Bank (BMB)

 from September 1st 1919 to March 31st 1976.
 The most important sets of Regulations were 1919, 1925, 1930, and 1970; these four editions

 are reproduced in full on this website - as linked below at (1); (2); (5); and (18).

 The Rules relating to the commencement of the BMB, which

 were to be read in conjunction with a separate booklet entitled 'Savings and Housing Bank Regulations', were printed in a small booklet

 approximately 4" x 6½" - the standard size adopted for all future issues.
 In addition to this small book containing the 'Rules', a

 larger booklet (approximately 6½" x 8") contained the 'Regulations'.

 This was the first combined set of Regulations, ie a consolidation of the two booklets detailed at (1) above.

 This issue established the basic set of 93 Regulations